Skip to main content

 Let's Vote!

-Election Day is fewer than 50 days away.
+Election Day is just a few weeks away.
 Do you have a voting plan?

-As a Jesuit institution, our commitment to social justice requires all of our voices to be heard, especially at the polls.
-Elections create the landscape within which social change movements gain momentum, and student votes can determine the outcome in close elections.
-Regardless of your affiliations and ideological commitments, you can exercise one of the most sacred rights in a democracy this fall -- a right not everyone around the world has.
+As a Jesuit institution, Saint Louis University's commitment to social justice requires all of our voices to be heard, especially at the polls.
+Elections create the landscape within which social change movements gain momentum, and student votes — including those at SLU — can determine the outcome in close elections.
+Regardless of your affiliations and ideological commitments, you can exercise one of the most sacred rights in a democracy this fall — a right not everyone around the world has.

-Below this email, I share key information about how to register to vote (if you aren’t yet), how to cast your vote here in St. Louis, and how to work the polls (if that’s of interest).
+We'd like to share some key information about how to register to vote (if you haven’t yet), how to cast your vote here in St. Louis, and how to work the polls (if that’s of interest).

 Elections can be contentious.
 As a University community rooted in Jesuit values, we have an obligation to listen deeply to those whose views are different from ours and to seek understanding and connection across differences.
 We have an obligation to remain civil and respectful as we engage with ideas and perspectives that challenge us.
 As you engage with one another this fall, recommit yourself to these Ignatian principles for dialogue.